ncbi/SpeciesAssignment/README.md

-# Species Assignment
+# Assigning Species Information to Corresponding Genes by a Sequence-Labeling Framework
 ***
-This repo contains the source code and dataset for Species Assignment.
+This repository contains the source code and dataset for Species Assignment.

-Species assignment is the task of recognizing the corresponding species of the gene mentions, which is a very important step for Gene name normalization.
-While the existing methods of the corresponding species recognition are still heavily relying on the heuristic rules based on the co-occurrence of the gene and the species in the context.
-We therefore developed a high-accuracy method using a deep learning-based framework.
+Species assignment is the task of identifying the corresponding species of the gene mentions, which is one of the most important steps of gene name normalization.
+The task of recognizing the corresponding species from various candidates for gene mentions is more relevant to information-retrieval or relation-extraction tasks, but we rephrased the problem into a sequence-labeling task, which is normally applied to a named-entity recognition task.
+The new method raised the performance accuracy of the species assignment (from 65.8% to 81.3%) within an acceptable process speed for large-scale data processing.

 ## Content